Investor Visa – The EB-5 Immigrant Investor Program

 Regional Centers are organizations that connect you to projects in the U.S. to invest in, like buildings or a health care system.
 There are certain standards a project must meet, and we can help you decide if the project you’re interested in will most likely work.

-There are two options to pay the minimum investment: 1) invest $1 million in an eligible business that will create ten jobs within two years, or 2) invest $500,000 in an eligible business in a targeted employment area (TEA) that will create ten jobs in two years.
+There are two options to pay the minimum investment: 1) invest a standard investment of $1.05 million in an eligible business that will create ten jobs within two years, or 2) invest $800,000 in a commercial enterprise primarily doing business in a targeted employment area (TEA) or a regional center associated infrastructure project that will create ten jobs in two years.
 An area is a TEA if it meets certain standards, like if it’s rural or has very few jobs available.

 Many people find the EB-5 visa has more benefits than some other visas.
 Some of the advantages include: